vuejs/v2.vuejs.org/src/guide/migration.md

 ### `slot` Attribute Styling <sup>deprecated</sup>

 Content inserted via named `<slot>` no longer preserves the `slot` attribute.
-Use a wrapper element to style them, or for advanced use cases, modify the inserted content programmatically using [render functions](render-function.html).
+Use a wrapper element to style them, or for advanced use cases, modify the inserted content programmatically using [Render-Функции](render-function.html).

 {% raw %}
 <div class="upgrade-path">